Earliest records name a Saxon

 village's unofficial Church House.
 It was originally called

-Pophill Howse but details seem untraceable until 1752 when
+Pophill Howse but details seem untraceable until 1752 when it

-inn and meeting place.
+and meeting place.

 Pophill House did not become "The New Inn" until after Stephen

 Jr. died in 1837.
 To today it has continued to be an Inn.
+Since

 all restaurant and accommodation bookings and enquiries please